Society of Port Engineers, Los Angeles A California Nonprofit Public Benefit Corporation

 At all meetings where business is conducted, minutes shall be taken.

-All meetings shall be conducted in accordance to Robert’s Rules of Order.
+All meetings shall be conducted in accordance with Robert’s Rules of Order.

 There shall be six (6) Governors elected by the voting membership of the Society.